 \paragraph{Grammatical Error Correction (GEC)} In the GEC task, the goal is to identify spans requiring edits in order to make the text grammatically correct.
 We adapt the English Write \& Improve corpus from the MultiGEC \cite{masciolini2025better} dataset that contains 504 examples with a list of edits between the original and corrected sentences from the ERRANT tool \cite{bryant-etal-2017-automatic}.
 We use the categorization of grammatical errors into three high-level categories: replacement (\texttt{R}), missing (\texttt{M}), and unnecessary (\texttt{U}).\footnote{For more details on how we adapted GEC for span labeling, see Appendix \ref{app:datasets}.}

 \paragraph{Detecting Errors in Machine Translation (ESA-MT)} In the ESA-MT task, the goal is to find error spans in translated texts given their source.
 We use data from the error span annotation (ESA) task at WMT24 \cite{kocmi2024error} that contains translation of texts from the news, social and literary domains from English into nine languages.
 Specifically, we select the examples containing errors from a test set of \citet{kasner2025large}, resulting in 867 examples.
-Following the annotation scheme in the dataset, we classify the errors as \texttt{MINOR} or \texttt{MAJOR}.
+Following the dataset's annotation scheme, we classify the errors as \texttt{MINOR} or \texttt{MAJOR}.

 \paragraph{Conditional Pattern Lookup (CPL)} In real-world tasks, multiple occurrences of the same span are relatively rare.
 To test how the approaches behave with multiple occurrences of a specific span, we devise a synthetic task called \emph{conditional pattern lookup}.
 The goal of the task is to find occurrences of a given regular expression in the input sequence.
-We use constraints \texttt{not\_preceded\_by}, \texttt{not\_followed\_by}, \texttt{preceded\_by}, and \texttt{followed\_by} to make the lookup conditional (i.e., only some occurrences of a specific pattern should be identified).
-For example, \textit{Find all sequences matching `\texttt{\textbackslash w+ dry}' that are not preceded by `\texttt{house}'}.\footnote{Note that the task can be easily solved by any regular expression matcher.
-We apply LLMs to it only for benchmarking purposes.} As an input, we generate 1000 random sequences of approximately 100 English words.
+We use constraints to make the lookup conditional: only some occurrences of the pattern should be identified based on the pattern it is preceded or followed by.
+For example, \textit{Find all sequences matching `\texttt{\textbackslash w+ dry}' that are not preceded by `\texttt{house}'}.
+Note that this can be easily solved by any regular expression matcher; we apply LLMs only for benchmarking purposes.
+As an input, we generate 1000 random sequences of approximately 100 English words.
 We ensure that the pattern occurs at least once in the input sequence.